 A bill pushing to charge sales tax to Internet companies is likely dead, at least for the near future.

-Despite his work, Griffith believes it isn't going anywhere.
+Despite his work, Griffith says he believes it isn't going anywhere.

 "My belief right now is this bill will not pass in the next year," he said.
 "Sometimes you have to do what you think is right, but I don't think we will see this bill pass the floor of the House."